Skip to content

 Simultaneous Failures Across Three Dorms

+Washers and dryers in three of Occidental's first-year residence halls, Stewart-Cleland, Pauley, and Braun, began breaking down at the start of the fall semester, and the failures persisted for weeks.
 "It has been going on for three weeks now," said Joy Gao, a first-year resident of Stewart-Cleland Hall.
 "I went to my house off campus to do it once, but I plan to go to Braun to do it next.
 It's the dryers.
 They don't dry."
+Residents from Stewart-Cleland and Pauley turned to Braun's facilities, concentrating demand from three buildings into a single laundry room.

-The Cascading Effect
+A Cascading Effect

-For students without access to off-campus alternatives, the situation meant relying on a shrinking number of functioning machines shared among a growing pool of users.
+When one building's laundry room goes offline, residents migrate to the nearest functioning facility.
+That overloads the receiving building's machines, accelerates wear, and increases the chance of additional breakdowns.
+For students without easy off-campus alternatives, the situation meant relying on a shrinking number of working machines shared among a growing pool of users.

 Why It Matters